How to Boot VM From ISO In Hyper-V and VMware

 Security tips: Back up your VMs before major operations

-When running virtual machine, you cannot predict what will happen next, especially when you are modifying the important settings, which may lead to serious system crashes or data loss due to accidental human errors.
+When running a virtual machine, you cannot predict what will happen next, especially when you are modifying the important settings, which may lead to serious system crashes or data loss due to accidental human errors.
 This situation will cause huge financial losses that cannot be estimated.

-For example, when you boot VM from ISO, you need to change the configuration settings in BIOS, which is risky for system.
+For example, when you boot VM from ISO, you need to change the configuration settings in BIOS, which is risky for the system.
 So, in order to protect VM data and business security, backup is necessary.

 Secure VMware & Hyper-V Backup: support both paid and free versions of VMware ESXi 6.0 and Hyper-V host (2012 and above) and seamlessly protect the whole VM and reduce business risk.